 Pesticide Laws and Regulations

 Since pesticides have become an integral part of agriculture, a succession of federal and state laws has addressed the changing role of pesticides and their regulation.
 The Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) was first approved in 1947 and has undergone several revisions since that time.
-In Missouri, FIFRA, the Missouri Pesticide Use Act and the Missouri Pesticide Registration Act are the principal statutes governing the use and registration of pesticides, and the Missouri Department of Agriculture's Bureau of Pesticide Control administers these regulations.
+In Missouri, FIFRA, the Missouri Pesticide Use Act and the Missouri Pesticide Registration Act are the principal statutes governing the use and registration of pesticides, and the Missouri Department of Agriculture’s Bureau of Pesticide Control administers these regulations.
 The Missouri Pesticide Registration Act regulates state registration of pesticides being offered for sale and use in Missouri.
 The Missouri Pesticide Use Act was signed in 1974 and put into effect in 1976.
 Its purpose is to provide the legal foundation for Missouri to operate its own pesticide program as provided under terms of FIFRA.
 The act regulates the use of pesticides and the licensing of pesticide applicators.
-MU Extension will provide pesticide applicator training to meet certification requirements.
+University of Missouri Extension provide pesticide applicator training to meet certification requirements.
 This publication presents selected provisions of FIFRA and the Missouri Pesticide Use Act and is intended solely for general information.

 The intent of FIFRA is to protect both people and the environment by regulating the use of pesticides.
-It is the basis for regulations governing the distribution, sale, and use of pesticides in the United States.
+It is the basis for regulations governing the distribution, sale and use of pesticides in the United States.
 The U.S. Environmental Protection Agency (EPA), formed in 1970, was given the responsibility of administering FIFRA.
 A pesticide, as defined by FIFRA, includes any substance or mixture of substances intended for preventing, destroying, repelling or mitigating any pest, and any substance or mixture of substances intended for use as a plant regulator, defoliant or desiccant.

-For retail sale to and use only by Certified Applicators or persons under their direct supervision and only for those uses covered by the Certified Applicator's certification.
+For retail sale to and use only by certified applicators or persons under their direct supervision and only for those uses covered by the certified applicator’s certification.

 General-use pesticides may be used by anyone, so long as the pesticide is used only on lands owned or rented by that person or that person’s employer.
 Pesticides that are classified as general use are not expected to cause adverse effects to humans or the environment if they are used in accordance with label directions.